Patronicity Resources Logo

 USA Pickleball, the National Governing Body for the sport in the United States, has great resources for Court Construction & Surfacing and even Do It Yourself Guidelines.
 But beyond the size of the court and net, there are a few things you should consider as you design and install your court.

 Consider how you can incorporate several recreational activities into your sports court design, like bocce ball and shuffleboard.
 Opening your court to multiple activities can ensure the longevity of the court, as the popularity of various sports ebb and flow in years to come.
-Designing a multi-use sports court can lead to a more vibrant and active environment by appealing to a wide range of community members and interests, creating more opportunity for use.
+Designing a multi-use sports court can lead to a more vibrant and active environment by appealing to a wide range of community members and interests, creating more opportunities for use.

 In Madison, Indiana, one group transformed an abandoned tennis court into a multi-use sport court offering tennis courts, Pickleball, shuffleboard, and bocce ball all in one.